tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-service-api-versions.md

 This preview version includes all of the features introduced in 2020-06-30-Preview, plus the following additions:

-+ [Alias operations](preview-api/alias-operations.md) add an index alias to assign a secondary name used to reference indexes in query and indexing requests.
++ [Index alias](preview-api/alias-operations.md) adds a secondary name used for referencing indexes in query and indexing requests.
 Alias operations include create, update, delete, get, and list.

-+ [Managed identities for outbound access](/azure/search/search-howto-managed-identities-data-sources) to external data sources is now supported in the REST API.
-This preview adds new values for connection strings in [Create or Update Data Source](./preview-api/create-or-update-data-source.md) so that you can connect using Azure Active Directory authentication and roles instead of hard-coded database credentials or keys.
++ [Managed identities for outbound connections](/azure/search/search-howto-managed-identities-data-sources).
+New values for connection strings in [Create or Update Data Source](./preview-api/create-or-update-data-source.md) support connections using Azure Active Directory authentication and roles instead of hard-coded database credentials or keys.

 + Managed identity support is also supported for key vault connections, for search solutions that supplement default encryption with [customer-managed encryption](/azure/search/search-security-manage-encryption-keys).
-When specifying an encryption key, you can now also set a user-assigned managed identity for connections to the key vault.

 + More languages for the Text Translation cognitive skill.